mohammad-hasani/Django-Site/frontend/README.md

 expect(wrapper).toContainReact(welcome)
 ```

-To setup jest-enzyme with Create React App, follow the instructions for [initializing your test environment](#initializing-test-environment) to import `jest-enzyme`.
+To setup jest-enzyme with Create React App, follow the instructions for [initializing your aaaaaa environment](#initializing-test-environment) to import `jest-enzyme`.

 ```sh
 npm install --save-dev jest-enzyme